Add and edit cell content in Pages on Mac

 Do one of the following:

-Remove all data, formatting and styles: Select Edit > Clear All (from the Edit menu at the top of your screen).
+Remove all data, formatting, and styling: Choose Edit > Clear All (from the Edit menu at the top of your screen).

 Do any of the following: